binayarimal/ePortfolio/README.md

 [Enhancement 3 Video Demo - Database](https://www.youtube.com/watch?v=nuiu8mVwNRE)

 ### Links to Repos
-Both the original app and the enhanced app are provided in this repository as the capstone_enhanced and capstone_preEnhanced folder.
-If users want to download them separately, I have included links to the original repository:
+Both the original app and the enhanced app are provided in this repository as capstone_enhanced and capstone_preEnhanced folder.
+If users want to download them separately, I have included links to the original repositories:

 [Repo of the Enhanced Event Tracker](https://github.com/binayarimal/capstone)